TDK-3/MimUI/README.md

-# Mim — a single-file, immediate-mode GUI library for JavaScript
+# MimUI - A universal UI library for javascript

 Mim is a Dear-ImGui inspired immediate-mode GUI library written as one self-contained JavaScript file: `mim.js`.
 It has: